 Infrastructure services on offer

-Scientific visitors to NHMW can access >30 million objects including 600,000 type specimens across all departments.
-More than 60 highly specialised research staff in the different departments are available to support visiting researchers.
-Available equipment includes electron microscopes, microprobes, X - Ray diffraction, photography studios, DNA labs, workstations for data-capture and sharing, and a chemosystematic Laboratory.
+Scientific visitors to NHMW can access some 30 million objects including 600,000 type specimens across all departments.
+More than 60 highly specialised researchers are available to support visiting researchers.
+Available equipment includes a micro-CT, a scanning electron microscope (SEM), an electron microprobe (EMP), an X-ray powder diffractometer, an X-ray unit, a laboratory of molecular systematics (DNA laboratory), photography studios, 3D-surface scanners, and workstations for data-capture and sharing.

 Contact: Dr Karin Wiltschke, email@example.com